 - umbrellas with metal tips.

 When Charlotte hosted the DNC in 2012, it enacted an “extraordinary event ordinance” restricting certain items, such as backpacks and gas masks.
 Charlotte’s City Council subsequently repealed that ordinance and now, due to the spread of coronavirus, requires people to wear masks in government-owned buildings and in public places where social distancing cannot be maintained.
 North Carolina Governor Roy Cooper has also issued an executive order requiring face masks to be worn in public, and new guidelines are expected August 7.
+The Secret Service has also released security restrictions, as well as information on road closures, restricted parking zones, local travel access information and checkpoints, and changes to public transportation that will be in effect in Charlotte for the RNC.

 Additional Resources from the Reporters Committee: